gunn4r/vscode-changesets/README.md

 - Generate a concise changelog summary
 - Present the suggestions in a user-friendly format for review

-The extension securely stores your API key using VSCode's built-in secret storage, so you only need to enter it once.
+The extension securely stores your API key using VSCode's / Cursor's built-in secret storage, so you only need to enter it once.

 ## Security

 This extension implements several security measures to protect your data and system:

-- **Secure API Key Storage**: API keys are stored using VSCode's built-in secret storage
+- **Secure API Key Storage**: API keys are stored using VSCode's / Cursor's built-in secret storage
 - **Path Validation**: All file operations validate paths to prevent path traversal attacks
 - **Input Sanitization**: All user inputs are validated and sanitized before processing
 - **Memory Protection**: Limits on buffer sizes and file counts prevent memory exhaustion attacks